You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 Dr. Oz recently gave his three tips on how to “drop a decade from your skin” (see original article here) and made a very curious recommendation: phytoceramide capsules, plant-based ceramides.
-Less controversially, he also mentioned vitamin C serums (see our Five Best vitamin C serums) and power cleansing with brushes (like the Clarisonic or the Sirius Sonic).
+Less controversially, he also mentioned vitamin C serums (see our Five Best with Vitamin C) and power cleansing with brushes (like the Clarisonic or the Sirius Sonic).
 But what are phytoceramide capsules and why should Dr. Oz make them one of only three recommendations?

 Phytoceramides are the plant-derived equivalent of ceramides, a lipid that keeps your skin hydrated and plump.
 Supplements with phytocermides are mostly obtained from wheat.
 Actually, ceramides are found naturally in many foods, especially wheat flour.
 Sphingolipids, which contain ceramides, are present in large amounts in dairy products, eggs and soybeans.
 So you can get ceramides from food and don’t really need to take supplements.
 But what if you did, would they be a good anti-ager?